timo04/cmake_examples/README.md

 - **cmake_language_examples**:
-    This directory contains simple CMake scripts that can be executed using "cmake -P <script_name>"
+    This directory contains simple CMake scripts that can be executed using "cmake -P <script_name>" This is the basic information one should know before writting cmake scripts.

 - **packages**:
     Contains two CMake projects **package1** and **package2**.